Practical test for cars explained

 You will also be asked to carry out an emergency stop exercise.

 The examiner will be looking for an overall safe standard of driving.
 You can make up to 15 driving faults and still pass the test (16 or more results in failure).
 However, if you commit one serious or dangerous fault you will fail the test.
 If at any time your examiner considers you to be a danger to other road users your test will be stopped.

 Independent driving explained

-Examiners give candidates step-by-step instructions during the test. apart for a section where the candidate will be asked to drive independendly.
+Examiners give candidates step-by-step instructions during the test, apart from a section where the candidate will be asked to drive independently.
 For all other parts of the test, candidates will still get step-by-step instructions.

 In the independent driving section of the test, you'll have to drive independently by either following:

 - a series of directions

 To help you understand where you are going when following verbal directions, the examiner will show you a diagram.

 Click on the link below for more detailed information about independent driving:

 When the driving test is over, you can call your instructor over (if they didn’t go with you on your test) so that they can hear the result and feedback with you.
 This feedback is beneficial for your ongoing development whether you have passed or failed.
 For more information on DVA driver test pass rates please see the link below: